microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/application-post-calls.md

 ### Example 5: Join scheduled meeting with service hosted media
 To join the scheduled meeting we will need to get the thread id, message id, organizer id and the tenant id in which the meeting is scheduled.
-This information can be obtained from [Get Online Meetings API](../api/onlinemeeting-get.md).
+This information can be obtained from the [Get Online Meetings API](../api/onlinemeeting-get.md) (VTC-based meetings only).

-The values of authorization token, callback url, application id, application name, user id, user name and tenant id must be replaced along with the details obtained from  [Get Online Meetings API](../api/onlinemeeting-get.md) with actual values to make the example work.
+The values of authorization token, callback url, application id, application name, user id, user name and tenant id must be replaced along with the details obtained from  [Get Online Meetings API](../api/onlinemeeting-get.md) (VTC-based meetings only) with actual values to make the example work.
 > **Note:** This example needs the `Calls.JoinGroupCalls.All` permission.

 ##### Request